 The total number of MPs a party has in the new Parliament is determined by the size of its party vote.
-For example, if a party gets 50% of the party vote it will be entitled to half the members of Parliament.
+For example, if a party gets 50% of the party vote it will be entitled to at least half the members of Parliament.
 If the party has not won in enough individual electorates to reach the number of MPs to which it is entitled, the number is made up from the ‘party list’ – a list of candidates, with the people the party most wants in Parliament at the top of the list.
 Each party draws up its list before the election.

 A political party’s representation in Parliament can be made up of both electorate and party-list members or only of party-list members (if the party gains more than 5% of the party vote but does not win any individual electorates).
 It is entitled to a number of MPs corresponding to the percentage of the party vote which it has gained.
 If a party wins an electorate seat it is entitled to a number of MPs corresponding to its percentage of the party vote, even if it gains below 5% of the party vote.
-If a party does not win an electorate seat and fails to gain 5% or more of the party vote, it is not entitled to any seats in Parliament.
+If a party does not win an electorate seat and gains less than 5% of the party vote, it is not entitled to any seats in Parliament.

 The party which has a majority in the House of Representatives forms the government.
 Under MMP it is less likely than under ‘first-past-the-post’ that a single party will have a majority.
 Coalition or minority governments have become usual.

 The caucuses (members of Parliament belonging to a particular political party) play important roles but their powers, like those of cabinet, are governed by convention.

 The agencies which help the government frame and implement policy are known collectively as the state sector.
 Organisations in this sector can be as varied as the Ministry of Education, the Reserve Bank of New Zealand or the Inland Revenue Department.
 With few exceptions they are answerable to ministers of the Crown.